-Thus, for this very purpose, a two-acre plot of land was donated by to him by Arikupurathu Mathen Karnavar.
-This piece of land was specifically used to construct the building which was later known as Azhippura and was used for providing lessons in the Syriac language.
+Thus, for this very purpose, a two-acre plot of land was donated to him by Arikupurathu Mathen Karnavar.
+This piece of land was specifically used to construct a building that was later known as Azhippura and was used for providing lessons in the Syriac language.
 Thus, with time, eventually, Dionysius passed on this responsibility to Mar Gregorios for carrying out his teachings in an effective manner.

-On the auspicious occasion of this festival, saint Mar Gregorios is interred within the church.
-There is also a flag hoisting ceremony, after which, a ceremonial procession in the town is carried out attended by devotees from all over the state.
+On the auspicious occasion of this festival, Saint Mar Gregorios is interred within the church.
+There is also a flag hoisting ceremony, after which, a ceremonial procession in the town is carried out and is attended by devotees from all over the state.

 This festival is majorly held in the village of Parumala, Kerala.
-Kerala is situated at an approximate distance of 2,639 km, 1,252 km, 2,232 km, and 462 km from Delhi, Mumbai, Kolkata and Bangalore respectively.
+Kerala is situated at an approximate distance of 2,639 km, 1,252 km, 2,232, and 462 km from Delhi, Mumbai, Kolkata, and Bangalore respectively.
 Let’s discuss how you can reach Kerala via the following routes.

 By Air.
 The Parumala church where this festival is observed is located in the Pathanamthitta district of Kerala.
 From here, the Trivandrum International Airport (TRV) is the nearest airport situated at an approximate distance of 120-130 km.
 Apart from that Cochin International Airport (COK) is located at an approximate distance of 160-170 km.

 Established in 1932, this particular airport majorly serves the city of Thiruvananthapuram.
-In 1991, this airport was declared as the fifth international airport of India by the Prime Minister of that time Mr. V.P.
+In 1991, this airport was declared as the fifth international airport of India by the then-Prime Minister, V.P.
 Singh.
-After Kochi, it is known to be the second busiest airport in Kerala and fourteenth busiest in all of India.
+After Kochi, it is known to be the second busiest airport in Kerala and the fourteenth busiest in all of India.

 Various airlines like Vistara, Air India, SpiceJet operate to and fro on a regular basis here.
 After you deboard at the airport, you will need to cover the remaining distance of around 126 km to Parumala by some means of transportation like a cab, auto or a bus.